ihateblueb/aster/README.md

 Install dependencies with `pnpm i` and then build with `pnpm build`.\
 Afterward, copy `./config/example.yaml` to `./config/production.yaml` and update it to your liking.\
+Make sure your url set in the config is right.
+If it isn't, your instance actor will be generated wrong, and you won't be able to federate.\
 It is recommended you set the logging to fancy during initial setup.\
-After configuration, run `pnpm migrate` to set up your database, and then you're good to go!\
+After configuration, run `pnpm migrate` to set up your database\
 Run `pnpm start` and your instance will start up.

 ## Project Status